-This doc explains required styles and recommended phrasings for user-related terminology on the New Relic One user model.
+This doc explains required styles and recommended phrasings for user roles/permissions-related documentation.

-This style guide applies to the New Relic One user model, not the original user model.
+This style guide mostly applies to writing about users on our newer user model, not our original user model.
 Even though both user models share certain terms (such as Admin), this is an entirely different user model with an entirely different structure, recommended phrasings, and style.
 To understand user model differences, see Overview of user models.

 The original user model will be increasingly deprecated, so we shouldn't need to think very much about that user model or update those docs very often.

-Here are some user-related styles and formats for user-related language for the New Relic One user model:
+Here are some user-related styles and formats for user-related language for our newer user model:

 Styles and tips